-2. You may modify your copy or copies of the Library or any portion of it, thus forming a work based on the Library, and copy and distribute such modifications or work under the terms of Section 1 above, provided that you also meet all of these conditions:

-b) You must cause the files modified to carry prominent notices stating that you changed the files and the date of any change.

-c) You must cause the whole of the work to be licensed at no charge to all third parties under the terms of this License.
+- 2. You may modify your copy or copies of the Library or any portion of it, thus forming a work based on the Library, and copy and distribute such modifications or work under the terms of Section 1 above, provided that you also meet all of these conditions: - a) The modified work must itself be a software library. - b) You must cause the files modified to carry prominent notices stating that you changed the files and the date of any change. - c) You must cause the whole of the work to be licensed at no charge to all third parties under the terms of this License.